 You’ve got three days – three days to tour the second largest city in Japan.
 What should you see first?
-Can you taste the best that Osaka has to offer in just three days?
+Can you taste the best that Osaka has to offer in just two or three days?
 With the help of this travel guide, yes you can.
 We’ll help you hit the highlights and provide helpful information along the way.

 You’ll likely arrive in the city at either Osaka Station or Shin-Osaka Station, especially if you are enjoying the ease and affordability of the Japan Rail Pass.
 Choose a hotel in a central location, with easy access to a train station – for example, one of the hotels in or around Osaka Station City.
 Once you are comfortably settled into your home away from home, your adventure is ready to begin.